-It’s a process that happens through Dialogue and when it happens, it happens in a flash.
+It’s a process that happens through Dialogue and when it happens, it can happen in a flash.

 It’s like a combination lock.
 You keep hitting the right numbers until one finally opens everything up.
 Breakthrough!

 Anger is a sign that someone still wants the relationship.
 And conflict can be a good indication that you’re with the best person that can help you grow and heal.